fire-archive/DesignConcepts/chapters/level_05.md

 Negative feedback loops can also be useful, for example to prevent a dominant early strategy and to keep players feeling like they always have a chance to win.
 On the other hand, they can also be frustrating, as players who do well early on can feel like they are being punished for succeeding, while also feeling like the players who lag behind are seemingly rewarded for doing poorly.

 What makes a particular feedback loop "good" or "bad" from a player perspective?
 This is debatable, but I think it is largely a matter of player perception of fairness.
-If it feels like the game is artificially intervening to help a player win when they don’t deserve it, it can be perceived negatively by players.
+If it feels like the game is artificially intervening to help a player win when they don't deserve it, it can be perceived negatively by players.
 How do you know how players will perceive the game?
 Playtest, of course.

 ## Eliminating Feedback Loops